Retail Interior Accessibility Program

 Past RIAP funds have been reimbursed to projects built according to American with Disabilities Acts (ADA) and the Massachusetts Architectural Access Board (MAAB) standards and regulations, such as:

 - Accessible bathrooms

-Please note that improvements made prior to approval of a design and contract by the Program's review committee will not be funded.
+Improvements made prior to approval of a design and execution of a contract will not be funded.
 Large scale projects may require a licensed architect and contractor to refine a conceptual design and to implement the City-approved plans.
-Reimbursement grant limits vary from year to year.
-Please contact the Program Manager for information on the current funding limits.

-To participate in the Retail Interior Accessibility Program business owners must review and complete the Retail Interior Accessibility Program Form.
-For More Information
+To participate in the Retail Interior Accessibility Program submit a completed Retail Interior Accessibility Program application.
+Please review the Retail Interior Accessibility Program guidelines before applying.

-If you wish to participate in the Retail Interior Accessibility Program, please contact Pardis Saffari, firstname.lastname@example.org, or at 617/349-4654.
+If you wish to participate in the Retail Interior Accessibility Program, please contact Christina DiLisio at 617/349-4601 or via email at email@example.com.
 The City of Cambridge will provide auxiliary aids and services, written materials in alternative formats, and reasonable modifications in policies and procedures to persons with disabilities upon request.